 You can even separate the plants out according to their different stages of growth, using different nutrients for each stage.
 And yet, the one constant throughout is the need for plenty of oxygen.

 This is particularly important in the case of a DWC system, or Deep Water Culture.
 In these cases, the roots are usually planted in a cup or net and the roots dangle directly into the water.
 Stagnant, non-moving water would result in very little dispersal of oxygen.

 An air pump assures that plenty of oxygen moves throughout the water, so every one of the submerged roots gets its equal share.
+The delivery of oxygen to the roots is imperative for nutrient absorbtion.
 It works the same way as the heart of the human body, pumping oxygen-rich blood so that every cell in the body receives its share.